astronomer/docs/learn/custom-xcom-backends-tutorial.md

 3. Save your policy under the name `AirflowXComBackendAWSS3`.

-4. [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) called `airflow-xcoms` with the AWS credential type `Access key - Programmatic access`.
+4. [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) called `airflow-xcom` with the AWS credential type `Access key - Programmatic access`.
 Attach the `AirflowXComBackendAWSS3` policy to this user as shown in the screenshot below.
 Make sure to save the Access Key ID and the Secret Access Key.

     ![AWS IAM user for the XCom backend](/img/guides/xcom_backend_aws_user.png)